yeetoverflow/autodisgaeaRPG/README.md

 ## General [(video)](https://youtu.be/rIw1qLvlyK8)

 * AutoClear
+    * Uses default battle context (for the time being)
     * Starting point is wherever there is a NEW icon
     * Automatically clear story or event based on NEW icon
-    * Uses current selected battle context
-    * Does not auto-refill AP
 * AutoShop
     * Main starting point is stronghold
     * Simply buys daily items